 A few weeks ago, when my husband had a work event in Manhattan, my kids and I tagged along to do some sightseeing in the city.
 The kids hadn’t actually been to NYC before, and when I asked them what they wanted to do, they both responded the same way.
 They wanted to see the Statue of Liberty.
 After asking some friends for advice on their favorite things to do in NYC, my friend Desiree recommended the Circle Line Sightseeing Cruise.
-Since the weather was forecast to be hot, I thought a river cruise sounded perfect.
+Since the weather forecast called for hot temperatures, I thought a river cruise sounded perfect.

 Circle Line Sightseeing Cruise Review

 The boat offers rest rooms and two small snack bars, with more than enough options for a 3 hour trip.
-Highlights of the trip included the Statue of Liberty, the new World Trade Center building, the Chrysler Building, the Empire State Building, the Brooklyn Bridge, and Ellis Island.
+Highlights of the trip included the Statue of Liberty, One World Trade Center, the Chrysler Building, the Empire State Building, the Brooklyn Bridge, and Ellis Island.
 We were supposed to go by the new Yankee Stadium, but a bridge we needed to pass by was closed, so we had to turn around instead of going all the way around.
 They made up for it though, by going past the Circle Line dock and continuing for a bit.